confidential-containers/confidential-containers/guides/troubleshooting.md

 additional parameters to the command line.
 Just have the bash script call the hypervisor with whatever arguments it received plus any that you want to add.
 This could be useful for enabling debugging or tracing flags in your hypervisor.
-For instance, if you are using QEMU and SEV you might want to add the argument `--trace 'kvm_sev_*'`.
+For instance, if you are using QEMU and SEV-SNP you might want to add the argument `--trace 'kvm_sev_*'`.
 Make sure that QEMU was built with an appropriate tracing backend.